longndt/react-course/react-javascript/lesson0-javascript-es6/reference/reference0.md

-# Reference - JavaScript ES6+ for React
+# Reference - JavaScript ES6+ Quick Lookup

-> **Quick reference guide for modern JavaScript essentials in React development**
+> **Purpose of this file**: Quick ES6 syntax lookup, patterns, copy-paste ready code.
+NO concept explanations.
+>
+> **Use Theory0 when you need**: Understanding WHY and HOW ES6 features work.

+---

 ## Table of Contents
 1. [Why Modern JavaScript for React?](#why-modern-javascript-for-react)